The New Biotech

 Here at IndieBio, we kept these lessons in mind when we invested in solutions for food supply, climate change, agriculture, medicine, and diagnostics.

 As people continue to spearhead the development of biotechnology, we call out to investors to launch sustainability into the future.
 “For these companies to move on to the next level and grow, we need the participation of everyone,” Lockwood said.
 This requires the participation of venture capitalists, corporations, and policy makers.

 We are building these world changing technologies by assessing the talent, and fostering an ecosystem that will help these companies through to the end.
 “As our companies graduate through our program,” Lockwood continued, “we’ve been learning that they are raising a lot of capital and going on to create whole new industries.”
 Within the next two to three years, many of the companies will raise to series A.

 “Our long term vision is to improve human and planetary health by making more industries sustainable,” Lockwood said.
 The latest solution companies to our portfolio are in cosmetics, construction, fashion, and food industries.

-In alliance with SOSV & Mayfield fund, IndieBio has created the Genesis Consortium to promote human and planetary health and make it accessible for others to co-invest in a sustainable future.
-“It’s really important right now that this is a process of collaboration and that we are more inclusive in building ecosystems that get everyone involved,” Lockwood explained.
+In alliance with SOSV & Mayfield fund, we created the Genesis Consortium, to promote human and planetary health and make it accessible for others to co-invest in a sustainable future.
+“It’s really important right now that this is a process of collaboration and that we are more inclusive in building ecosystems that gets everyone involved,” Lockwood explained.